CiscoDevNet/OpenAPI_Demo/README.md

 Finally, API Insights prevented us from introducing a breaking change for the next release of the API.

 Note: API Insights can also help with Design Conventions using a spectral ruleset defined for your organizations.
-And Panoptica can complement API Insights by providing security insights via both static analysis of contracts (is the API using your organization policies) but also via live traffic observations to ensure there are no drift related to security and zombies or shadow APIs
+Also Panoptica can complement API Insights by providing security insights via both static analysis of contracts (is the API using your organization policies) but also via live traffic observations to ensure there are no drift related to security and zombies or shadow APIs